 Returning members are not required to re-audition.
 However, re-audition is recommended for those who are unhappy with their seatings or assignments, in case the conductor has misjudged their musical strengths.

 Auditions for new members are held at the beginning of each academic year, during the first weekend after classes start.
 (The orchestra does not meet during the first week of the Fall semester.)
-For the 2012-13 academic year, the audition dates are September 8 and 9.
-The orchestra’s first rehearsal will be on Tuesday, September 11.
-The normal rehearsal time is 6:30-8:30, but the first rehearsal will run long with a required organizational meeting at the end.
+For the 2013-14 academic year, the audition dates are September 7 and 8.
+The orchestra's first rehearsal will be on Tuesday, September 10, from 6:30 to 8:30.

 Auditions may also be arranged during other times of the year.
 However, repertoire decisions and assignments are made in advance, so it will not always be possible to accommodate new members once rehearsals have begun.